Karan-Veer-Pal/Rating-Web/README.md

-This is a small website which shows the Rating of the "Salaar Movie".
+This is a small responsive website which shows the Rating of the "Salaar Movie".